DarkoVeljanoskiHtec/basic-kafka/README.md

-# basic-kafka project, with two simple apps, basic producer and basic consumer, using kafka, and all of the dockerized.
+# basic-kafka project, with two simple apps, basic producer and basic consumer, using kafka and all of that, dockerized.